TalesGarden/TalesGarden/README.md

 ### Hi there 👋
 my name is Tales R jardim
-i'm a Bachelor in Information Systems
+I'm a Bachelor in Information Systems
 Looking for beautiful codes e solutions, and help to impruve this ecosystem

 - 🌱 I’m currently learning .net and laravel